 In the next section, we introduce the model.
-Section 3 presents the results.
-The empirical illustration follows in section 4.
-In section 5 we discuss advantages and disadvantages of peer-to-peer exchange platforms with fixed prices, before we conclude in section 6.
+Section 3 presents the main results.
+Section 4 addresses the platform's optimization problem.
+The empirical illustration follows in section 5.
+In section 6 we discuss advantages and disadvantages of peer-to-peer exchange platforms with fixed prices, before we conclude in section 7.
 The appendix contains proofs, extensions, and details about the empirical illustration.